 As more cell phone manufacturers forgo the headphone jack, fitness enthusiasts are increasingly in need of an affordable workout option.
 Optoma NuForce’s BE Sport3 are the perfect solution for the money.
 A simple, sweat-resistant pair of buds that offer up to 10 hours of battery life, the wireless in-ears ditch the built-in fitness trackers we’ve seen on other sport-focused headphones, and prioritize ease of use and overall audio quality.

 In that regard, the tiny banded earbuds absolutely succeed, offering a sweet, balanced sound signature to help carry you through even the most strenuous of workouts.
 An elegant and lightweight design makes the BE Sport 3 practically disappear on your head during long listening sessions, which helps keep your focus on the task at hand.

 Read our Optoma NuForce BE Sport3 review

 The best affordable on-ears

-Why should you buy this: You need a set of budget cans and you’re (thankfully) not at the airport.
+Why you should buy them: You need a set of budget cans and you’re (thankfully) not at the airport.

 Why we picked the Shure SRH145: